Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 But what about the games that aren’t on Nine?
 Try the NRL Digital Pass on your phone and on your computer through the official website and app.

-With an NRL Digital Pass you can view every match on your phone, tablet, or on the computer.
+With an NRL Digital Pass you can view every match on your phone or tablet.
 For $3.99 a week, or $99.99 per year, you can view all games on the official site.
+If you’re a Telstra mobile customer, you might be entitled to the NRL Digital Pass for free.
+Check your plan for details.

 If you already have Foxtel, then the Foxtel App is the one for you.
 If not, sign up for Foxtel Now and pick a package including the sports channels.